awakzdev/gcs-sftp/README.md

 # Helm Chart for SFTP Server with Google Cloud Integration
 This repository provides a Helm chart for deploying an SFTP server that synchronizes with Google Cloud Storage.
 It leverages the power of gcloud and gsutil to seamlessly fetch files from a specified bucket.
-Once synchronized, these files are made available via SFTP..
+Once synchronized, these files are made available via SFTP.

 ## Table of Contents
 - [Configuration](#configuration)